History of artificial intelligence: Birth of artificial intelligence (1941–1956)

-Cybernetics and early neural networks

 The earliest research into thinking machines was inspired by a confluence of ideas that became prevalent in the late 1930s, 1940s, and early 1950s.
 Recent research in neurology had shown that the brain was an electrical network of neurons that fired in all-or-nothing pulses.
 Norbert Wiener's cybernetics described control and stability in electrical networks.
 Claude Shannon's information theory described digital signals (i.e., all-or-nothing signals).
 Alan Turing's theory of computation showed that any form of computation could be described digitally.
-The close relationship between these ideas suggested that it might be possible to construct an electronic brain.
+The close relationship between these ideas suggested that it might be possible to construct an "electronic brain".

-Examples of work in this vein includes robots such as W. Grey Walter's turtles and the Johns Hopkins Beast.
-These machines did not use computers, digital electronics or symbolic reasoning; they were controlled entirely by analog circuitry.
+In the 1940s and 50s, a handful of scientists from a variety of fields (mathematics, psychology, engineering, economics and political science) explored several research directions that would be vital to later AI research.
+Alan Turing was among the first people to seriously investigate the theoretical possibility of "machine intelligence".
+The field of "artificial intelligence research" was founded as an academic discipline in 1956.

+Turing test

+In 1950, Turing published a landmark paper, "Computing Machinery and Intelligence", in which he speculated about the possibility of creating machines that think.
+In the paper, he noted that "thinking" is difficult to define and devised his famous Turing test: If a machine could carry on a conversation (over a teleprinter) that was indistinguishable from a conversation with a human being, then it was reasonable to say that the machine was "thinking".
+This simplified version of the problem allowed Turing to argue convincingly that a "thinking machine" was at least plausible and the paper answered all the most common objections to the proposition.
+The Turing test was the first serious proposal in the philosophy of artificial intelligence.

+Artificial neural networks

 Walter Pitts and Warren McCulloch analyzed networks of idealized artificial neurons and showed how they might perform simple logical functions in 1943.
 They were the first to describe what later researchers would call a neural network.
-One of the students inspired by Pitts and McCulloch was a young Marvin Minsky, then a 24-year-old graduate student.
-In 1951 (with Dean Edmonds) he built the first neural net machine, the SNARC.

-Minsky was to become one of the most important leaders and innovators in AI for the next 50 years.
+The paper was influenced by Turing's paper "On Computable Numbers" from 1936, using similar two-state boolean 'neurons', but was the first to apply it to neuronal function.
+One of the students inspired by Pitts and McCulloch was Marvin Minsky who was a 24-year-old graduate student at the time.
+In 1951, Minsky and Dean Edmonds built the first neural net machine, the SNARC.
+Minsky would later become one of the most important leaders and innovators in Artificial Intelligence.

-Turing's test

-In 1950 Alan Turing published a landmark paper in which he speculated about the possibility of creating machines that think.

-He noted that "thinking" is difficult to define and devised his famous Turing Test.
-If a machine could carry on a conversation (over a teleprinter) that was indistinguishable from a conversation with a human being, then it was reasonable to say that the machine was "thinking".
-This simplified version of the problem allowed Turing to argue convincingly that a "thinking machine" was at least plausible and the paper answered all the most common objections to the proposition.
-The Turing Test was the first serious proposal in the philosophy of artificial intelligence.
+Cybernetic robots

+Experimental robots such as William Grey Walter's turtles and the Johns Hopkins Beast, were built in the 1950s.
+These machines did not use computers, digital electronics, or symbolic reasoning; they were controlled entirely by analog circuitry.